 How can we create strong attachments with our children and why does it matter?
 In this intimate, rigorous book, a mother investigates the often misunderstood science of attachment theory while navigating her relationships with her own daughter and mother.

-When award-winning editor, writer, researcher, and longtime Zen student Bethany Saltman gave birth to her daughter, Azalea, she felt like there was something ‘off’ about her experience.
-She knew she loved her daughter, but would oftentimes be angry, short on patience, even unkind.
-She went in search of the reasons why, and how to better understand herself, her daughter, and their relationship.
+After Bethany Saltman gave birth to her daughter, Azalea, she began to feel that there was something ‘off’ about her experience of motherhood.
+She loved her daughter, but would often be angry, short on patience, even unkind.
+She worried that her own childhood had left her unable to properly bond.
+So she went on a journey to better understand herself, her daughter, and their relationship through the science of attachment.

-Saltman launched a broad inquiry into the science of attachment, a field of developmental psychology that answers the question of why — from an evolutionary point of view — love exists between parents and children.
-Specifically, she focused on the data from a famous laboratory procedure, the ‘Strange Situation’, used around the world by scientists as the gold standard for measuring attachment security.
-What Saltman found by studying the Strange Situation is that love is unbreakable.
+Saltman launched a broad inquiry into attachment theory, a field of developmental psychology that answers the question of why — from an evolutionary point of view — love exists between parents and children.
+Focusing on the data from a famous laboratory procedure, the ‘Strange Situation’, she discovered that love is unbreakable.
 Each and every one of us — including her — is built for it.

 ‘Strange Situation is a beautiful exploration of what makes us human — our relationships.
 By artfully weaving together her own experiences as a mother, daughter, and wife with the science of attachment and the fascinating life history of one of its founders, Mary Ainsworth, Saltman helps us to see ourselves — and our relationships with those we love — in an entirely new way.’

 Lori Gottlieb, New York Times bestselling author of Maybe You Should Talk to Someone